Joe Nguyen

-Joseph-Thanh Nguyễn (born September 27, 1983) is an American politician who is a former member of the Washington State Senate from the 34th district.
-Nguyen, a second-generation Vietnamese American, was raised with his three siblings in White Center, Washington, by his mother.
-He was a candidate for King County Executive in 2021 but lost to long-time incumbent Dow Constantine with 44% of the vote.
-In January 2025, Ngyuen resigned from the Senate after he was appointed to lead the Washington State Department of Commerce.
+Joseph-Thanh Nguyễn (born September 27, 1983) is an American politician and business executive who served as a member of the Washington State Senate from 2019 to 2025.
+He was the director of the Washington State Department of Commerce from January 2025 to December 2025 and has been the president and chief executive officer of the Seattle Metropolitan Chamber of Commerce since January 2026.
+Nguyen is a second-generation Vietnamese American and worked for Expedia and Microsoft before entering politics.

 Early life and career

 Nguyen was born in Seattle, Washington, as one of four children to a pair of Vietnamese immigrants who arrived in the United States as refugees.
 His family lived in public housing and relied on social services, particularly after his father became a quadriplegic in an accident.
 His mother worked as a seamstress, while Nguyen himself worked at his own high school as a janitor.

 He graduated from John F. Kennedy Catholic High School in Burien after serving as class president for three years.
 Nguyen attended Seattle University and served as student body president for two years before graduating with Bachelor of Arts degrees in finance and humanities with a minor in economics.
 Nguyen worked as a senior strategist for Expedia and is a senior program manager at Microsoft with an emphasis on strategy and analytics.
 He has been involved in the company's charitable education program.

 Nguyen chaired the Associate Board of Wellspring Family Services, a nonprofit organization for homeless services.
 During his time on the board, the state legislature passed trauma counseling legislation on behalf of Wellspring's lobbying.
 He also served on the King County Community Advisory Committee on Law Enforcement Oversight, which included criticism of the King County Sheriff's handling of the shooting of Tommy Le in June 2017.
 Le, a young Vietnamese American man, was shot by officers in Burien who were cleared of wrongdoing by an internal investigation of the Sheriff's Office, inciting outrage in the Vietnamese community.
 He volunteers at a local homeless encampment, Camp Second Chance, with his daughter.